Caring for Your Air Plants

 Setting & Spreading Seed

 If properly pollinated, air plants will produce seed after blooming.
 The seed capsules form out of the bases of the old flower petals.
 The seeds form in tufts of cotton-like material.
 This material is meant to be carried by the wind to different trees, branches or even cliff faces.
-Germinated seedling are extremely delicate and instiguishable from other air plant species until they are about two years old.
+Germinated seedlings are extremely delicate and indistinguishable from other air plant species until they are about two years old.

 Tillandsia Capitata Peach with Pups Attached at Base